lprakashv/notes/leetcode-problems/trees.markdown

     6. Return `val + max(maxLeftGain, maxRightGain)` - __to choose one path and not having the path in only one subtree__.
 3. Call recursive method and return global max.

-## Q: Diameter of a binary tree / “Longest path in a binary tree”
+## Diameter of a binary tree / “Longest path in a binary tree”

 > Similar to max sum in a binary tree.

-## Q: min sum binary tree path
+## min sum binary tree path

 __Solution:__

 1. `dp[i][j] = (first row or first column) ? max(top, left) : min(top, left)`.
 2. Answer = `dp[L][W]`.

-## Q: Construct binary tree from pre-order and in-order given
+## Construct binary tree from pre-order and in-order given

 __Solution:__